mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 proved hard to access and the predators themselves underwent a rapid technological explosion as they fought for survival.
-At some point they began an incredible endeavor; an evacuation to Kirur’s moon.
+At some point they began an incredible endeavor; an evacuation to Kirur's moon.

 The evacuation was a slow process, undertaken with primitive craft but it went on for centuries as cities fell one–by–one.
-By the time the last was overrun a large population were dwelling on Kirur’s moon, unknown to the K’kree whose technology had lagged far behind.
+By the time the last was overrun a large population were dwelling on Kirur's moon, unknown to the K'kree whose technology had lagged far behind.
-K’kree written records began around -10,000 and initially contain no references to these predators.
-It is likely that the K’kree thought them defeated and gone forever.
+K'kree written records began around -10,000 and initially contain no references to these predators.
+It is likely that the K'kree thought them defeated and gone forever.

 The Unification of Kirur
 The cities of Kirur gradually expanded and became